vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 To test the code that manages device twin desired property changes, you will start the apps in the correct order, device application first and then back-end application.

-1. Switch to the instance of Visual Studio Code that contains the **cheesecavedevice** device app.
+1. Switch to the instance of Visual Studio Code that contains the **CheeseCaveDevice** device app.

-1. To start the **cheesecavedevice** device app, open a Terminal pane and then enter a `dotnet run` command.
+1. To start the **CheeseCaveDevice** device app, open a Terminal pane and then enter a `dotnet run` command.

     It will begin writing to the terminal, and telemetry messages will be displayed.